How to Plan an Unforgettable Three-Day Wedding Weekend

-"It's over before you know it."
-How many times have you heard that piece of wisdom?
-But we have a solution—prolong the party!
-Take a cue from a tried-and-true trend in weddings: three-day weekend celebrations.
+How many times have you heard someone tell you, "It's over before you know it," when describing what will happen on your wedding day?
+Well, luckily we have a solution—prolong the party!
+Take a cue from a tried-and-true wedding trend and plan a fabulous three-day weekend celebration.
 Even if your location seems more familiar than foreign, creative hospitality will make the wedding an endlessly fascinating trip.
-(You definitely don't need to incorporate any or all of these celebrations though—they're just suggestions!)
-Keep the festivities rolling—and yourself relatively stress free—with these party pointers.
+Keep the festivities rolling—and yourself relatively stress free—with these extended weekend party pointers.

 1. Welcome Party